noirello/bonsai/docs/advanced.rst

 ---------------

 Password policy defines a set of rules about accounts and modification of passwords.
-It allows for the system administrator to set experation time for passwords and a maximal number of failed login attemps before the account become locked.
-Is also specifies rules about the qualitiy of password.
+It allows for the system administrator to set expiration time for passwords and a maximal number of failed login attempts before the account become locked.
+Is also specifies rules about the quality of password.

 Enabling the password policy control with :meth:`LDAPClient.set_password_policy` method, the client